Cognitive Bias

 The following is a list of the more commonly studied cognitive biases.

-For other noted biases, see
+For other noted biases, see list of cognitive biases.

 Hindsight bias, sometimes called the "I-knew-it-all-along" effect, is the inclination to see past events as being predictable.